Welcome to the home of Brilliant Flashes.

 Shannon met her husband John on the JOIDES Resolution and after leaving the ship in 2006, they settled in North Texas while working for the University of North Texas.
 She became involved in real estate photography and began a career in graphic design, working closely with real estate professionals.

 In 2008 Shannon and John’s family of five and their two dachshunds moved overseas to serve in the U.S. Foreign Service.
-As U.S. Diplomats the Davis family has served in Moscow, Russia, Libreville, Gabon, the Washington DC metro area and they currently live in San Pedro Garza Garcia/Monterrey in the beautiful Sierra Madres of Northern Mexico.
+As U.S. Diplomats the Davis family has served in Moscow, Russia, Libreville, Gabon, the Washington DC metro area and Monterrey, Nuevo Leon in the beautiful Sierra Madres of Mexico.
+Currently they are at home in Central Tennessee where Shannon is Director of Events and Alumni Relations at Columbia State Community College.

-Shannon continues to work in portrait and fine art photography as well as marketing/graphic design and watercolor painting.
+Shannon continues to work in portrait and fine art photography as well as enjoys watercolor painting.